Finder makes money from featured partners, but editorial opinions are our own.

 "One of the most important differences between salary continuance insurance and income protection is that you usually have more control when you take out individual income protection.
 You won't have to worry about losing cover when you move jobs, and you'll have more customisation options with individual policies.
 However, it can be more expensive, and you'll need to pay the premiums directly from your bank account rather than your super."

-Yes, but most income protection policies have built-in offset clauses.
-This means you can generally only insure up to 75% of your salary.
-This is to prevent you from taking out 2 policies and trying to claim on more than 100% of your policy.
+Technically yes, but you won't be able to double up on your benefits.
+You can be covered by more than one income protection policy, however, most policies will have built-in offset clauses.
+This means you can generally only insure up to 75% of your salary across all policies.
+This is to prevent you from taking out two policies and trying to claim more than 100% of your policy.

-No, unlike standalone income protection, premiums are not tax-deductible with salary continuance insurance.
+No, unlike standalone income protection insurance, premiums are not tax-deductible with salary continuance insurance.

 Ordinarily, it's you.
 Premiums are deducted from your super account.
 Some companies will apply for a group salary continuance insurance policy as part of a benefit they give to employees.
 Some superannuation funds will also include certain policies by default or as optional extras.
 Different parties may be paying premiums depending on the situation.